-Over the course of the next 12-18 months (from early 2017) we will be transitioning to a fully automated e-purchasing system whereby purchase order requests (PORs) will be generated through TVS' Msys Enterprise Resource Planning (ERP) tool and automatically transferred to Sage via the Team Leidos IS integration tool.
+Over the course of the next 12-18 months (from early 2018) we will be transitioning to a fully automated e-purchasing system whereby purchase order requests (PORs) will be generated through TVS' Msys Enterprise Resource Planning (ERP) tool and automatically transferred to Sage via the Team Leidos IS integration tool.
 Approved POs will be automatically issued and can be collected by suppliers in one of two ways:

-1) Msys Supplier Information Portal (SIP).
+- 1) Msys Supplier Information Portal (SIP).
 This is a web-based portal which allows suppliers to log in, pick up and acknowledge POs, update delivery details, view estimates of future requirements etc. This is intended to be the default connection method.

-2) Electronic Data Interchange (EDI).
+It is also intended that this will be a portal through which invoices and Proofs Of Delivery (PODs) can be submitted. - 2) Electronic Data Interchange (EDI).
 We envisage this being used by exception for high volume transactions but will depend on supplier connectivity capabilities and preferences (eg AS2, EDI VAN, SFTP).
 Messages can be either EDIFACT or OAGIS formats.